 10 Of Jennifer Lopez's Most Beautiful Outfits That Have Me On The Floor

-Here’s the tea: Latinx people have undoubtedly made monumental cultural contributions to U.S. history.
-As someone of Peruvian descent, I’ve learned new ways to value National Hispanic Heritage Month as I’ve grown older and wiser.
+Here’s the obvious tea: Latinx people have undoubtedly made monumental cultural contributions to U.S. history.
+As someone of Peruvian descent, I’ve learned new ways to value my heritage as I’ve grown older and wiser.
 (For example, I no longer think of it solely as an excuse for eating tons of tres leches cake.)
-While appreciating Latinx culture should be forever ongoing, this month has been a great touchstone for ensuring that I’m particularly thoughtful of the culture that has shaped me.
-Lately, I’ve been reflecting a lot on influential Latinx icons in the entertainment industry, and when I think of Latinx pop-culture icons, Jennifer Lopez (and her iconic outfits) pops into my mind right away.
+Appreciating Latinx culture should be forever ongoing, and lately, I’ve been reflecting a lot on influential Latinx icons in the entertainment industry.
+When I think of Latinx pop-culture icons, Jennifer Lopez (and her iconic outfits) pops into my mind right away.

 Believe me when I say I spent a lot of my childhood (and, well, my current life) admiring, listening, and dancing to J.Lo and her bops.
 I can shamelessly say my elementary school years were jam-packed with accessories and outfits I bought in hopes of mirroring her music video looks.
 But can you blame me?
 The incredible impact J.Lo has made on the music industry — and on our society in general — is undeniable.
 She's used her huge platform to give Latinx individuals a voice, all while rocking some killer 'fits.
 In celebration of her impact — on Latinx culture and otherwise — here’s a look at 10 of J.Lo's most unforgettable looks.